igorvikulov/Adblock-Prime/README.md

 Tips

-To benefit from uBlock's higher efficiency, it's advised that you don't use other inefficient blockers at the same time (such as AdBlock or Adblock Plus). uBlock will do as well or better than most popular ad blockers.
+To benefit from Adblock Prome's higher efficiency, it's advised that you don't use other inefficient blockers at the same time (such as AdBlock or Adblock Plus).
+Adblock Prome will do as well or better than most popular ad blockers.

 It's important to note that blocking ads is not theft.
 Don't fall for this creepy idea.
 The ultimate logical consequence of blocking = theft is the criminalisation of the inalienable right to privacy.

-EasyList, Peter Lowe's Adservers, EasyPrivacy and Malware domains are enabled by default when you install uBlock.
+EasyList, Peter Lowe's Adservers, EasyPrivacy and Malware domains are enabled by default when you install Adblock Prome.
 Many more lists are readily available to block trackers, analytics, and more.
 Hosts files are also supported.

-Once you install uBlock, you can easily un-select any of the pre-selected filter lists if you think uBlock blocks too much.
+Once you install Adblock Prome, you can easily un-select any of the pre-selected filter lists if you think Adblock Prome blocks too much.
 For reference, Adblock Plus installs with only EasyList enabled by default.

 Feel free to read about the extension's required permissions.

 About

-uBlock's manifesto.
+Adblock Prome's manifesto.

 Free.
 Open source.
 For users by users.

-If uBlock is useful to you, donations to support development are much appreciated.
+If Adblock Prome is useful to you, donations to support development are much appreciated.

-uBlock is made useful because of the filter lists it utilizes.
+Adblock Prome is made useful because of the filter lists it utilizes.
 We deeply appreciate the people working hard to maintain the filter lists we're using, which were made available to use by all for free.

 License